mozilla-conduit/conduit-docs/git-hg-sync.rst

 This is a list of repositories to monitor.
 The ``name`` is used for the working directory in the directory specified by ``clones.directory``.

 .. note:: Any Pulse notification not related to a tracked repository will be ignored.

-The list is also used when bootstrapping the working directory, by pre-fetching the data in Git.
+The list is also used when bootstrapping the working directory, by `pre-fetching the data in Git <fetchrepo_>`_.

 Branch Mapping